It happened again. And on World Diabetes Day too.

 For people with diabetes, it’s the never ending quest.

 The Quest is one of the seven basic plots identified by Christopher Booker in his book The Seven Basic Plots: Why We Tell Stories.
 This week I am looking at life with diabetes through the prism of these seven basic plots.

 That’s the ultimate rags-to-riches story for people with diabetes and their loved ones.

 Somehow.
 Somewhere.
 There’s that thing that will right the wrong of a faulty pancreas.
-Just fix that and you will have that one thing that people say you don’t have anything without: your health.
+Just fix that and you will have that one thing that people say really matters: your health.
+After all, you don’t have anything if you don’t have your health.

 But there is no cure.

 Right now there are experimental treatments and proof-of-concept devices.
 Transplants.
 Stem cells.
 An artificial pancreas.
 Steps in the right direction—we think.
 But, so far, no permanent fix.